• Bookies

 With the MLB winter meetings set for Nashville in early December, there is belief in MLB circles that the Mets and Yankees will be bent on out-bidding one another, leaving other teams in the dust.

-The Los Angeles Dodgers aren't often outbid, however, and are in need of a younger, top-tier ace.
+The Los Angeles Dodgers aren't often outbid, however, and need a younger, top-tier ace.
 Yamamoto reportedly would prefer to play in a large market, and many Japanese and Korean players have understandably focused on West Coast locations.
-They just spent $700 on Ohtani, but much of that money was deferred, allowing L.A. to stay in the market for top-tier players.
-They're also strongly in the market for an ace.
-With rumors dwindling that Corbin Burnes could be coming to L.A., the Dodgers could shift their focus here.
+They just spent $700M on Ohtani, but much of that money was deferred, allowing L.A. to stay in the market for top-tier players.

-One MLB insider said recently the Mets, Yankees and Dodgers are by far the top contenders, "and I have a hard time believing it'll be anyone else."
+One MLB insider said recently the Mets, Yankees, and Dodgers are by far the top contenders, "and I have a hard time believing it'll be anyone else."

 The Boston Red Sox are desperate to become a contender again, especially after finishing an embarrassing dead-last in the competitive AL East.
 Boston has money to spend, and Yamamoto is strongly on their radar to be the centerpiece of a revamped rotation.
-The Sox also have an ace in the hole, in Yamamoto friend in OF Masatake Yoshida, who they signed last year and had a successful first seasin in Beantown.
+The Sox also have an ace in the hole, in Yamamoto's friend in OF Masatake Yoshida, who they signed last year and had a successful first season in Beantown.

 The St. Louis Cardinals could be the dark horse in the Yamamoto sweepstakes.
 The Cards have a wealth of intertwining connections that could make the move more comforting for the import.
 St. Louis’ long history of success could be enticing as well.
 They just inked Sonny Gray, who finished No. 2 in AL Cy Young Award voting last season, which may dampen their drive to get Yamamoto.